eladshabi/gcp-export-monitoring-data/README.md

 - BQ_LOCATION - BigQuery dataset location, Configure only at the first deployment.

+- PAGE_SIZE - The pagination size for splitting the API response by the number of data points.

+- BUCKET_NAME - The GCS bucket name which hold parsed data points that will be load into BQ.

 ### Authentication
 Please authenticate with your user using the gcloud SDK, for more information please look at [gcloud auth login](https://cloud.google.com/sdk/gcloud/reference/auth/login).